USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/GLOSSARY.md

 protection should be pursued for an invention.

 <a name="8D39E250C17C11E6BD62003EE1B763F8"></a>**Intellectual property (IP)**
-Anything that can be trademarked, copyrighted, or patented under U.S. law.
+Anything that can be trademarked, copyrighted, patented or treated as a trade secret under U.S. law.

 <a name="8DEFC60CC17C11E6A55D003EE1B763F8"></a>**International Traffic in Arms
 Regulations (ITAR)** Regulations controlling the export and import of defense-